jimrustle/programming-projects/fft/README.md

 All of the implementations follow the basic idea, they open the named pipe, /tmp/mpd.fifo, and read in 1024 16-bit samples from the audio stream.

+From these samples,

+1. Oscilloscope - A line strip is drawn to the screen using the values
+2. Frequency spectrum - An FFT is calculated using the values, and is drawn
-The input data is then drawn to the screen after being shuffled through a math function to centre it around 256, and then a FFT is performed on the data.
+3. Spectrogram - The FFT is stored, and is drawn to the screen as a history
-Then, this data is drawn to the screen.

-There's also a spectrogram.
-Only the C and Common Lisp implementations are fully complete.

 ### Implementations

-- C implementation using FFTW3 and ~~SDL~~ glfw + OpenGL (former C implementations removed -- view commit history)
+- C and C++ implementation using FFTW3 and glfw3 + OpenGL
-- Python - two implementations, one uses pygame and the other uses pyglet.
-Both of the implementations use the same FFT library, numpy.
-The pyglet implementation is currently unfinished, out of laziness
-- Lua - ~~uses LÖVE 0.9.0 and luafft~~
-uses luajit-glfw and luajit-fftw3
-- Commmon Lisp - cl-opengl and lispbuilder-sdl
+- Commmon Lisp - bordeaux-fft, cl-opengl and cl-glfw3
+- Haskell
-- Scheme - in the works, planning to use guile-2d and a currently undecided fft library
+- Java - jglfw, and meapsoft's fft library
-- Matlab for fun (warning: major bugs)
+- Lua - luajit-glfw and luajit-fftw3
+- OCaml - batteries, fftw, lablgl, glut
+- Matlab - not a full implementation
+- Python - pyglet, numpy
-- Rust - it works now! if only it was as fast as C/C++/LuaJIT
+- Rust - doesn't build anymore
-- Java - it's complete, but normalization is wonky -- uses jglfw, and meapsoft's fft library.
-Eventually, it'll use FFTW
+- Scheme - unfinished

 # Licensing
 Public domain.
-C and Lua implementations should be GPL2 as it uses FFTW.
+C and Lua implementations should be GPL2 as they use FFTW.
-Java implementation is also GPL2, as Meapsoft code is used. (and eventually FFTW)
+Java implementation is also GPL2, as Meapsoft code is used.